Can I open on Easter Sunday?

 I want to open on Easter Sunday – what do I need to do?

 If you want an employee to work on Easter Sunday, then you must give written notice to that shop employee of their right to refuse to work on Easter Sunday.
 This notice must be given at least four weeks (but not more than eight weeks) before Easter Sunday.
-So, in 2021, this means that notice needs to be given between 7 February and 6 March.

 It’s important to note: Under the Act, all shop employees have the right to refuse to work on Easter Sunday, and on this occasion they don’t have to give you a reason for refusing.
 Also, this rule overrides any existing requirements to work in the Employments Relations Act, or in the employee’s employment contract.
 This applies to all shop employees working on Easter Sunday (including those where the businesses were previously allowed to open).
 So, if an employee declines work, there must not be any repercussions for them.